The Gemini New Moon Is Here — Set Your Intentions & Manifest

-Take note: The new moon in Gemini commences on June 6 at 8:37 a.m.
-ET.
+Take note: The new moon in Gemini commences on June 6 at 10:37 pm AEDT.
 New moons mark the beginning of the lunar cycle and offer us a fresh start.
 Since this lunation falls in the air sign of Gemini, we are aiming to communicate our thoughts — even though some may call them pipe dreams and fantasies — in an effort to be seen, heard, and understood by others.
 In short: We aren’t holding back.
 In fact, we are making sure that we are expanding our desires and soaring to new heights.

 AdvertisementADVERTISEMENT